December 23rd, 2009 at 01:23 pm

 Text is I Was Broke.
 Now I'm Not. and Link is http://nextsteps.iwasbrokenowimnot.com/all-iwbnin-resources/

 I Was Broke.
-Now I'm Not. (and its related
+Now I'm Not. (and its related Text is Group Study and Link is http://groupstudy.iwasbrokenowimnot.com

 Group Study), I told my story of walking out of financial disarray, and I teach the tools we used to become debt-free.
-It is mostly focused on providing a CURE for an existing negative financial situation.
+It is mostly focused on providing a

-In this new resource, we are focusing on PREVENTION of negative financial situations.
+PREVENTION of negative financial situations.
 I know that I went through twenty years of formal education (13 years of K-12, 4 years of undergrad, 3 years of grad) and I had exactly zero classes on personal finances.
 It is my hope that we can provide a resource that can be utilized in schools and in churches to teach high school students how to manage their financial resources well.

 I need your stories!
 For the next five days, I will be asking a series of questions about what you think teenagers need to know about money before they hit the real world.